-- 8.1 Save in exceptional circumstances where the ICC (acting reasonably) deems it necessary for the purposes of protecting the integrity of the sport and/or any of its Participants (for example in circumstances where there is significant damaging and/or incorrect media speculation), neither the ICC nor any National Cricket Federation shall publicly identify any Participant who is being investigated or is alleged to have committed an offence under the Anti-Corruption Code until he/she has been formally charged pursuant to Article 4.6, at which point it shall be entitled to publicly announce the name of the Participant charged and the offences with which he/she has been charged.
-Thereafter, the ICC will not comment publicly on the specific facts of a pending case except in response to public comments made by (or on behalf of) the Participant involved in the case or his/her representatives or where otherwise necessary to preserve the public's confidence in the ability of the ICC and/or the National Cricket Federations to fight corruption in the sport. - 8.2 Once the Anti-Corruption Tribunal has issued its decision in respect of any charges brought under the Anti-Corruption Code: - 8.2.1 If the decision is that an offence has been committed: (a) the decision may, at the ICC's discretion, be publicly reported in full as soon as possible; and (b) after the decision is publicly reported, the ICC may also publish such other parts of the proceedings before the Anti-Corruption Tribunal as the ICC thinks fit. - 8.2.2 If the decision exonerates the Participant, then the decision may be publicly reported only with the consent of the Participant.
-The ICC shall use reasonable efforts to obtain such consent.
+8.1 Save in exceptional circumstances where the Prosecuting Authority (acting reasonably) deems it necessary for the purposes of protecting the integrity of the sport and/or any of its Participants (for example in circumstances where there is significant damaging and/or incorrect media speculation), neither the Prosecuting Authority, the ICC, nor any National Cricket Federation shall publicly identify any Participant who is being investigated or is alleged to have committed an offence under the Anti-Corruption Code until they have been formally charged pursuant to Article 4.6, at which point it shall be entitled to publicly announce the name of the Participant charged and the offences with which they have been charged.
+Thereafter, the Prosecuting Authority will not comment publicly on the specific facts of a pending case except in response to public comments made by (or on behalf of) the Participant involved in the case or their representatives or where otherwise necessary to preserve the public's confidence in the ability of the ICC and/or the National Cricket Federations to fight corruption in the sport.

-and (if consent is obtained) shall publicly disclose the decision in its entirety or in such redacted form as the Participant may approve.

-8.3 The ICC shall use its best endeavours to ensure that persons under its control do not publicly identify Participants who are alleged to have committed an offence under the Anti-Corruption Code other than in accordance with Article 8.1 and 8.2.
-However, the ICC in its discretion may at any time disclose to other organisations such information as the ICC may consider necessary or appropriate to facilitate administration or enforcement of the Anti-Corruption Code, provided that each organisation provides assurance satisfactory to the ICC that the organisation will maintain all such information in confidence.
+- 8.2 Once the Adjudicatory Body has issued its decision in respect of any charges brought under the Anti-Corruption Code: - 8.2.1 If the decision is that an offence has been committed: (a) the decision may, at the Prosecuting Authority's discretion, be publicly reported in full as soon as possible; and (b) after the decision is publicly reported, the Prosecuting Authority may also publish such other parts of the proceedings before the Adjudicatory Body as the Prosecuting Authority thinks fit. - 8.2.2 If the decision exonerates the Participant, then the decision may be publicly reported only with the consent of the Participant.
+The Prosecuting Authority shall use reasonable efforts to obtain such consent, and (if consent is obtained) shall publicly disclose the decision in its entirety or in such redacted form as the Participant may approve. - 8.3 The Prosecuting Authority shall use its best endeavours to ensure that persons under its control do not publicly identify Participants who are alleged to have committed an offence under the Anti-Corruption Code other than in accordance with Article 8.1 and 8.2.
+However, the Prosecuting Authority in its discretion may at any time disclose to other organisations such information as the Prosecuting Authority may consider necessary or appropriate to facilitate administration or enforcement of the Anti-Corruption Code, provided that each organisation provides assurance satisfactory to the Prosecuting Authority that the organisation will maintain all such information in confidence.